VitalyDubovets/PizzaBoomApi/README.md

 _4. Definition IAM Role_

-_5. Definition two table of DynamoDB: `UsersTable` and `PizzaOrdersTable`_
+_5. Definition two tables of DynamoDB: `UsersTable` and `PizzaOrdersTable`_

 #### Detailed description serverless-order-state-machine.yml

-_serverless-order-state-machine.yml - Stack of StepFunctions service, which includes definition of state machines_
+_serverless-order-state-machine.yml - Stack of StepFunctions service which includes definition of state machines_

 _The stack contains:_

-_1. Definition lambda functions, which used in step functions_
+_1. Definition lambda functions which is used in step functions_

 _2. Definition state machines.
-The project has two state machine: СookingStateMachine, which is responsible for the pizza cooking process, and PrepareFillingStateMachine, which is responsible for the pizza filling process_
+The project has two state machine: СookingStateMachine which is responsible for the pizza cooking process, and PrepareFillingStateMachine which is responsible for the pizza filling process_

 _3. Definition two IAM role: base `ExecutionRole` and additional for step functions `StepFunctionsExecutionRole`_